Yevhwnii/nodejs-shop-course/README.md

 # nodejs-shop-course
 NodeJs web applicaiton which was developed during take of course from Udemy.com.
-Step by step I developed this application along with instructor and it shows my skills acquired during learning process.
-Rest API part of the course:
-GraphQL part of the course:
+Step by step I developed this application along with instructor and it shows my skills acquired during learning process. \n Rest API part of the course: https://github.com/Yevhwnii/nodejs-restapi-course GraphQL part of the course: https://github.com/Yevhwnii/nodejs-graphql-course

 Overall skills achieved:
 1. Explored core features and concepts of NodeJS framework, what NodeJS essentially is and how to create simple server on it